 Focus on one task at a time, and do it wholeheartedly

-“I know I need to focus on studies but lack the motivation.
-What should I do?”
+“I know, I know, I need to focus on studies, but I lack the motivation?”

-Your heart knows that if you were to make a career in the field of your choice, you must keep your concentration level high to stay focused on studies.
-(But this damn mind, shit, it keeps getting distracted.)
+Your heart knows that if you were to make your dream career, you must keep your concentration level high, and stay focused on studies.
+(But this damn mind, shit, it keeps getting distracted!)

 There once was a man who wished to had water.
 He went out, chose a spot at random and started digging.
 After 15 minutes, he got bored.
 “Damn!
 There’s no sign of water yet; I think this is not the right spot.
 Let’s find another one.”

 He left that spot and started digging at another place, and pretty soon, he was bored again.
-Once again, he was searching for the “right” spot.
+Once more, he was searching for the “right” spot.

-Next morning, the wife went out, sifted through several spots and chose one that she thought was “right.”
+Next morning, she went out, sifted through several spots and chose one that she thought was “right.”

-The sun, birds, and the trees around were surprised at her determination.
-She kept digging and had water by the sunset.
-She was happy, and her husband was delightfully surprised.
+The sun, birds, and the trees around were surprised at her strength.
+She kept digging, and finally, there was water – shining like silver!
+She was delighted, and the husband was amazed.
 “How did you do that?”, he asked.

-If you want to develop your focus, you must eliminate as many distractions from your life as you can.
-It’s true you cannot remove the distractions entirely, but you can surely minimise them.
+Moral of the story: If you want to develop your focus, eliminate as many distractions from your life as you can.

-The more distractions you could eliminate, the more focused you shall be
+The more distractions you end, the better your focus shall be

 The question is, how?

-There are two types of distractions in a student’s life.
+There are two types of distractions in life: